jandre/brosquery/README.md

 ```
 root@vagrant-ubuntu-trusty-64:~# more /usr/bin/osqueryi
 #!/bin/sh
-BROPATH="/path/to/bro" /path/to/real/osqueryi "$@"
+BROLOGS="/path/to/bro/logs" /path/to/real/osqueryi "$@"
 ```

-You can also try setting BROPATH=xxx in EnvDB startup although I'm not certain that works.
+You can also try setting BROLOGS=xxx in EnvDB startup although I'm not certain that works.

 ## TODO

- * [ ] Better Bro log path detection.
+ * [X] Better Bro log path detection.
- * [ ] Add variable `BROLOGS` to specify where the bro logs are, or maybe a more flexible way to supply this to osquery.
+ * [X] Add variable `BROLOGS` to specify where the bro logs are, or maybe a more flexible way to supply this to osquery.
  * [ ] Better type handling?
 Better error handling?

 General wishlist:  I wish osquery had a nicer way of loading any log dynamically into its framework. :)